austinhuang0131/austinhuang0131.github.io/advertising.md

 * [/r/MakeDiscordFriends](https://www.reddit.com/r/MakeDiscordFriends/) (329 subs)

 ## Free guilds for your Discord bot!
-Sorted by list size as of April 16, 2018.
+Sorted by list size as of June 29, 2018.
 All bot listings require verification process for each bots.

 * [Discord Bot List](https://discordbots.org)
   * 3000+ bots